d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis.md

 download_imdb()
 ```

-Next, read the training and test data sets.
+Next, read the training and test datasets.
 Each example is a review and its corresponding label: 1 indicates "positive" and 0 indicates "negative".

 ```{.python .input  n=3}
 # Saved in the d2l package for later use